vkyo23/pgIRT/README.md

 <!-- badges: end -->

 `pgIRT` is an **R** package that implements Item Response Theory (IRT) model with Polya-Gamma data augmentation and EM Algorithm.
+The function is available for the data containing K \>= 2 response category (binary
-The implementation includes binary and multinomial IRT models along with dynamic models.
-The algorithm here is based on the procedure proposed by Goplerud (2019).
+\~ K-multinomial) and having different categories across items.
+The algorithm here is based on Goplerud (2019).
 This package also utilizes the parametric bootstrap method proposed by Lewis and Poole (2004) to estimate confidence interval.

 ## Installation